 - Ensure that there is a separation of key duties; and that no one individual has disproportionate responsibility for the management or administration of payments, income or assets.

-The SFO has recently called upon business, accountants and lawyers to make disclosures of fraud on a timely basis with the warning ‘call us before we call you’.
+The SFO asks business, accountants and lawyers to make disclosures of fraud on a timely basis with the warning ‘call us before we call you’.